*guest post by Heather Owen, M.A.T.S. in Biblical Studies

 Scripture can be intimidating.
 There are portions of it that can be difficult to wrestle with.
 There are portions of it that are painfully clear.
 There is always danger that when only bits and pieces of it are taken out of context that we can be led horribly astray.

 Before I earned a stack of seminary graduate degrees, I barely ever read the Old Testament and I especially avoided the prophetic books because they were so intimidating to me.
 I robbed myself of understanding.
 I robbed myself of seeing the constant nature of God on display.
 I robbed myself of the fuller understanding of God and of timeless principles for how to live out His purpose for my life.

 Sisters, I have more good news for you!
-The good news of Jesus is the best news ever; the release of Anatomy of the Bible is really good news.
-Over ten easy to follow video sessions, Jennifer breaks down for you the portions of scripture from Genesis to Revelation, how they connect, their chronological significance (did you know the books of the Bible are NOT all in chronological order- that can be confusing!), the historical and cultural significance of the books, and helps you to see and understand all the connections–the whole big picture!
+The good news of Jesus is the best news ever; the release of The FOCUSED 15 Bible Study Club is really good news.
+Over 15-minute daily lessons for six months, Jennifer breaks down for you the portions of scripture from Genesis to Revelation, how they connect, their chronological significance (did you know the books of the Bible are NOT all in chronological order- that can be confusing!), the historical and cultural significance of the books, and helps you to see and understand all the connections–the whole big picture!

-One of the things I love best about this opportunity to grow in understanding of God and His Word, and therefore to grow faith, is that not only does Jennifer give you a sneak peek with an introductory lesson that anyone can access, when you buy the study series, you always have the option of joining her Facebook group where you can actually ask any questions that you may have about the series as you are going through it.
+One of the things I love best about this opportunity to grow in understanding of God and His Word, and therefore to grow faith, is that when you join the Bible study club, you always have the option of joining her Facebook group where you can actually ask any questions that you may have about the series as you are going through it.

 That is not something that most of us can do in our normal study series.
 We may be able to discuss in a small group or ask a facilitator (who may just have a facilitator’s guide or their own personal study knowledge)–but with this series you can actually clarify points and ask questions of the study author!